Mustang trekking in Nepal

 - Mustang trek can also be combined with Upper Dolpo trek or Annapurna circuit trek.

-- You can also combine it with the Damodar Kundua area.
+- You can also combine it with the Holy Damodar Kundua area.

-- Climb a few innovative peaks in Mustang Region.
+- Climb a few innovative peaks in Mustang Region - new and exciting

-- You can also opt for horse rides during your Mustang trip and not care to walk anywhere.
+- You can also opt for horse rides during your Mustang trek if you don't want to walk

 Contact us for further details.